dawidm/cryptonose2/download/index.md

 RPM package (Fedora, SUSE and other using RPMs):

 [<span style="color:green; font-weight: bold">Download Linux RPM (cryptonose-2.9.8-1.x86_64.rpm)</span>](https://github.com/dawidm/cryptonose2/releases/download/v2.9.8/cryptonose-2.9.8-1.x86_64.rpm)

-## Windows binaries
-May be used as porable version:

-...

-The executable file is `Cryptonose/bin/Cryptonose`.

 ## Linux binaries
 For other Linux distros: